joshualevineit/first-virtual-machine/README.md

 <h3>STEP 4</h3>
 <p>
-In the Basics tab, under Project Details, ensure the correct subscription is selected if more than one subscription exists and then choose Create new resource group.
-Enter myResourceGroup for the name.
+<strong>In the Basics tab, under Project Details,</strong> ensure the correct subscription is selected if more than one subscription exists and then <strong>choose Create new resource group.
+Enter myResourceGroup for the name.</strong>
 <p>
 <br>
 <img src="https://i.imgur.com/vK780Ke.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>